hyphen0009/truth-verifier-ai/README.md

 ---

-**Built with ❤️ by Team Hyphen - Making the internet more truthful, one verification at a
+**Built with ❤️ by Team Hyphen - Making the internet more truthful.**